lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 This is a two-day excursion that will take place in the [Cabo Ortegal UNESCO Global Geopark](https://www.unesco.org/en/iggp/geoparks/cabo-ortegal), situated in the region of Galicia in north-western Spain, from September 30th to October 1st, 2024.

-**Transportation and Accommodation**:
+### Transportation

-On the afternoon of September 29th, one or two buses will transport participants from Oviedo to hotels near the Cabo Ortegal Geopark.
-The journey will take approximately three hours.
-Participants will return to Oviedo on the afternoon of October 1st.
+On the afternoon of the 29th of September, one or two buses will transport participants from Oviedo to hotels near the Cabo Ortegal Geopark.
+The bus will leave Oviedo at 4pm (16h).
+The meeting point from where the bus will depart is in Trece Rosas Street (co-ordinates: 43.359049, -5.855337; https://maps.app.goo.gl/yBfqoNhCEce42nfX8), in front of the Faculty of Geology. <mark>Please arrive at the meeting point at least 20 minutes in advance.</mark> The trip will take about 3 hours.

-**Excursion Itinerary:**
+> [!IMPORTANT]
+>
+> For those arriving in Oviedo on the 29th via Asturias airport, and considering the departure time, the only possible flights are as follows:
+>
+> \- from Madrid, arrival at 8.45
+> \- from Barcelona, arrivals at 9.05 and 13.10
+> \- from Alicante, arrival at 15.25
+> \- from London, arrival at 14.40
+>
+> 👉 It is possible to make a stop at Asturias airport to pick up passengers who do not wish to travel from the airport to Oviedo.
+The pick-up time at the airport would be between 16.40 and 16.50. <mark>It is necessary to inform the organisation before 15 September that you wish to be picked up at Asturias airport</mark>.
+If there are no requests for this service, there will be no stop at the airport.
+>
+> If you decide to go directly to A Coruña airport, the closest to the excursion area, without taking the bus from Oviedo, you will need to get from A Coruña to Ferrol yourself.
+The best option is by bus, https://www.omio.com/buses/a-coruna/ferrol-l3nqs, which is cheap (2-5 €) and there are many daily connections. <mark>If you choose this option, please inform the organisation in advance</mark>.

+### Excursion Itinerary

-- **Day 1 (September 30th):** The first day will focus on the mantle section, featuring amphibole-bearing spinel harzburgites and garnet-bearing pyroxenites.
+- **Day 1 (September 30th):** The first day will focus on the mantle section, including amphibole-bearing spinel harzburgites, garnet-bearing pyroxenites, chromitites and more.
-- **Day 2 (October 1st):** The second day will cover other high-pressure units, including pyrigarnites, hornblendites, orthopyroxene-free garnet granulites, and eclogites.
+- **Day 2 (October 1st):** The second day will cover other high pressure high temperature units, including ultramafic cumulates (pyrigarnites), Opx-free garnet granulites, and eclogites.
+We will have lunch in the field and return to Oviedo in the afternoon.

-We will provide detailed instructions on how to join the pre-conference excursion closer to the event date.
-We look forward to an exciting and informative excursion with you!

 <iframe src="https://www.google.com/maps/embed?pb=!1m10!1m8!1m3!1d46124.178607761154!2d-7.887411!3d43.7362882!3m2!1i1024!2i768!4f13.1!5e0!3m2!1ses!2ses!4v1681307685380!5m2!1ses!2ses" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

+### Accommodation

+Everything is included in the price of the excursion.
+We will be staying in two different hotels in the city of Ferrol and its surroundings.
+More information coming soon.

 ## Oviedo Meeting